alexeibex/alexeibex.github.io/ContractsChapters/Remedies.md

 #### Defenses to Specific Performance
 - Courts will not grant Specific Performance for personal services
+  - Performance of K may be less than a complete performance
+  - Equivilant to indentured servitude
+  - Surveillance and oversight of Court
 - Employee-Employer context, specific performance generally precluded to either party
   - See *[Pratt Furniture Co. v.
 McBee](link)*
   -